Nova339/Wordle/README.md

 # Wordle
-Wordle clone recreated using python
+Wordle clone recreated using Python.
 Possible answers and valid words pulled straight from the official Wordle game